6 Places to Embrace the Canadian Winter

 We’d love to hear where you think the best place in Canada to embrace winter is!
 Let me know in the comments below!

-Want to Pin it?
+Want to Pin it for planning your own winter trip to Canada?
 Go for it!!

 Cover image of Quebec City was taken by Chensiyuan, taken from Wikipedia; Image of Banff Spring Hotel taken from Banff Lake Louise.com; Image of Rideau Canal Skateway in Ottawa taken by RoadTripper.ca; Image of Hôtel de Glace taken from the official website; Image of Churchill Polar Bear Tours is from Ataryan.com; Image of Regina taken by JavaPost; Image of Canyon Lights at Capilano Suspension Bridge Park taken by Good Life Vancouver.